Every flick of the switch, appliance, and piece of equipment uses electricity in your home.

 Clothes dryers are another energy-intensive appliance, especially during chilly winter days.

 To reduce energy usage, consider air-drying clothes whenever possible and investing in a high-efficiency model.
 Additionally, proper ventilation is essential to ensure the dryer operates efficiently and effectively.
+As the chilly season sets in, now is the time to review our winter electrical maintenance checklist.

 5. Cooking appliances – Gas vs induction hot plates